carsten-langer/HealthCareDay/README.md

 * The current approach still tries a full combinatorial solution, just to see how far we can come.
 No approximation algorithm was yet tried.
-* The number of seats per workshop are not yet taken into account.